 • the currently entering immigrant or immigrants (if children are also applying)

-• any other immigrants for whom the sponsor has signed an I-864, and
+• any other immigrants for whom the sponsor has signed an I-864, if they are lawful permanent residents, and

-• all family members listed as dependents on the sponsor’s tax return.
+• all the sponsor’s children listed as dependents on the sponsor’s federal income tax return

-Once you have calculated the number of household members and dependents, refer to the Poverty Guidelines chart.
+Once you have calculated the number of people who must be covered, refer to the Poverty Guidelines chart.
 In the far left column (“Sponsor’s Household Size”), locate the line showing the number of people for whom the sponsor is responsible.
 Then look to the appropriate column to find how much the sponsor must show in income and assets.
+There are separate charts for sponsors who live in Alaska or Hawaii.

-You do not need to declare or prove your ownership of valuable assets if you can meet the Poverty Guidelines levels based on income alon.
+You do not need to declare or prove your ownership of valuable assets if you can meet the Poverty Guidelines levels based on income alone.
 However, assets (such as savings, houses, or cars) can be a valuable way to fill the gap.
 They are counted at only one fifth their current market value, or one third if the immigrant is the spouse or child of a U.S. citizen.
 And you must subtract out any debt liabilities, mortgages, and liens against the asset.

 USCIS also says that income the immigrant earns overseas cannot be counted, since the immigrant probably will not be able to keep such a job after coming to the United States.
 Finally, any income that the immigrant gained through unauthorized employment in the U.S. (with no legal right or USCIS permission to work) cannot be counted either.